 Angry Goat Pub & Kitchen is one of Ogden’s newest eateries and boasts one of the city’s broadest beer selections.
 Be sure to order the Angry Goat Balls for an appetizer.
 Don’t worry…it’s not one of those cuisines that’s based on a dare, like “Rocky Mountain Oysters.”
-The Angry Goat currently operates under a dining club license which allows it a full bar along with all-ages access.
-Under Utah’s ever-changing liquor laws, it will likely transition to a 21+ establishment this summer.
-In the mean time, some great family dining is to be had.
+The Angry Goat is a 21+ bar and restaurant.
 Angry Goat also features live music on most weekends.
 Check their Facebook page for a current schedule.

-Here’s a little anecdote about this amazing Thai restaurant: This winter, Visit Ogden hosted top pro-skier, Tim Durtschi and his girlfriend, Heather Hendricks, along with a film crew that documented their adventures at our area ski resorts.
+Here’s a little anecdote about this amazing Thai restaurant: Last winter, Visit Ogden hosted top pro-skier, Tim Durtschi and his friend, Heather Hendricks, along with a film crew that documented their adventures at our area ski resorts.
 You can check out their experience here.
-Upon their arrival, the whole group checked-in to the Courtyard Marriott and strolled to the nearest restaurant, Bangkock Gargen, for dinner.
+Upon their arrival, the whole group checked-in to the Courtyard Marriott and strolled to the nearest restaurant, Bangkok Garden, for dinner.
 The following day, after an intense day on the slopes, we offered to take them out to dinner.
 The group unanimously requested to return to Bangkok Garden for the second night in a row.
 The point is, one trip to this place is going to lead to several return visits.

 Don’t be intimidated by the line that constantly exists at Lucky Slice.
 Acknowledge it as evidence of just how good their pizza is and know that they move people though the line quickly.
 From its humble beginnings at the corner of 25th and Lincoln, Lucky Slice has enjoyed meteoric success.
 Additional locations have opened in Layton, Logan, Powder Mountain, and wherever their popular food truck rolls up, but the original Lucky Slice experience is still available where it all started.
 This is a place you’re likely to hit more than once in a day.
 At least once a month, you should try the signature pie for the month for lunch.
 And if you’re not grabbing a slice after a late night on 25th Street, you’re not doing Ogden right.